bugsnag/bugsnag-java/README.md

     instead [add bugsnag as a dependency](http://mvnrepository.com/artifact/com.bugsnag/bugsnag)
     in your pom.xml.*

--   Import the `Bugsnag` class in your code and register to begin capturing
+-   Import the Bugsnag `Client` class in your code and create an instance to begin capturing exceptions:
-    exceptions:

     ```java
-    import com.bugsnag.Bugsnag;
+    import com.bugsnag.Client;
-    Bugsnag.register("your-api-key-goes-here");
+    Client bugsnag = new Client("your-api-key-goes-here");
     ```